mloeks/rtg-ui/README.md

 * BetsStatusPanel: Show special "saving" state if save takes long (using 500ms timeout)
     * What breaks without: Long save indicator not shown
     * Solution: unclear
-* GameCardBet: determine if a save request affects this game (are there changes? also handles completed saves)
-    * What breaks without: saving bets is not possible, hangs during "saving"...
-    * Solution: unclear

 #### Minor facelift